ansonl/stickify-server/README.md

 ```
 go build stickify-server.go
 ```
-- Set $PORT environment variable to specify port for Stickify Server to listen on.
+- Set `PORT` environment variable to specify port for Stickify Server to listen on.
 ```
 export PORT=80 #stickify-server will listen on port 80
 ```